 The increase in the Salaries and Benefits category includes approximately \$3,000 due to the Recreation Fund moving from Special Revenue Fund to the General Fund, \$1,100 due to the Filming Funds moving from Special Revenue Fund to the General Fund, \$6,200 increase in PERS costs (net of employee cost sharing), and various cost of living adjustments, salary step progressions, and position reallocations of employees.
 CalPERS sustained significant investment losses during the Great Recession, the impacts of which continue to reverberate through just about every government agency in the State.
-Hence, Glendale is not alone in seeing higher employer costs from CalPERS's subsequent decrease in their estimated rate of returns on their investment.
+Hence, Glendale is not alone in seeing higher employer costs from CalPERS due to the City's obligation to pick up the partial tab for those investment losses and CalPERS's subsequent decrease in their estimated rate of returns on their investments.
 Due to the recent adoption of more conservative actuarial and investment policies by the CalPERS Board, the City has been advised by its outside actuary to continue expecting increases in annual costs going forward.
 These risk mitigation policies will eventually rebuild the CalPERS fund and lower the burden on local governments that have committed to provide reasonable retirements for their employees.